Memory Spine vs Pinecone:

 Frequently Asked Questions

-Common questions about Memory Spine vs Pinecone and the ChaozCode platform.
+Common questions about Memory Spine vs Pinecone.

 Yes.
 If you're building AI agents that need persistent memory, Memory Spine is designed specifically for that use case.
 While Pinecone excels at general vector similarity search at massive scale, Memory Spine provides agent-specific features like memory pinning, conversation tracking, knowledge graphs, and MCP protocol support that Pinecone doesn't offer.